1993 Stanley Cup Final: Game two

 The turning point of the series for the Canadiens came late in the third period of game two.
 With the Kings leading by a score of 2–1, Canadiens head coach Jacques Demers called for a measurement of the curve of Kings defenceman Marty McSorley's stick.
 The stick was deemed illegal and McSorley was given a two-minute minor penalty for unsportsmanlike conduct.
 As it was late in the game and Montreal was facing the prospect of going to Los Angeles down two games to none, Demers pulled goalie Patrick Roy, producing a 6-on-4 advantage for the Canadiens.
 Montreal's Eric Desjardins scored from the point to tie the game at two and force overtime.
 Desjardins then scored his third goal of the game 51 seconds into overtime to give Montreal the win and the momentum heading toward games three and four at the Great Western Forum.
-Desjardins is the first and only defenceman to score a hat trick in the Cup Finals; before this game he had scored just two playoff goals.
+Desjardins is the first and only defenceman to score a hat trick in the Cup Finals.

 Reports suggested Canadiens head coach Jacques Demers knew which of the Kings' hockey sticks to challenge, thanks to a Montreal Forum employee assigned to the Kings' locker room who temporarily moved the Kings' portable stick rack to the Montreal's locker room.
 Demers has denied this and credited captain Guy Carbonneau with spotting McSorley's illegal stick.